Sourdough Pizza Dough

 First, you are gonna want to have a digital food scale.
 But if you are a sourdough bread maker, you probably already have one!
 The measurements are in grams, but it is super easy, once you set your glass dishes on the scale, and measure it out!
 And this pizza is worth it!

-Next, you are gonna wanna plan to have the ingredients on hand for pizza toppings!
+Next, you plan out the ingredients to have on hand for pizza toppings!
 Tomato sauce or garlic oil make a great base.
 Without a doubt, you will want to have a block of mozzarella cheese that you can grate fresh!
 Obviously you will want a variety of veggies, and meats.

 Below are some of our favorite pizza toppings: